handsontable/handsontable/docs/content/guides/accessories-and-menus/keyboard-shortcuts.md

 # Keyboard shortcuts

-Use and manage Handsontable's keyboard shortcuts.
+Navigate Handsontable similarly to Google Sheets or Microsoft Excel, using the built-in keyboard shortcuts.
+Create your own shortcuts.

 [[toc]]

 ## Overview

-You can navigate Handsontable similarly to Google Sheets or Microsoft Excel, using the [default](#default-keyboard-shortcuts) keyboard shortcuts.
+To navigate Handsontable similarly to Google Sheets or Microsoft Excel, use the [default](#default-keyboard-shortcuts) keyboard shortcuts.

 You can also completely [customize](#custom-keyboard-shortcuts) your keyboard shortcuts, using the [`ShortcutManager`](@/api/shortcutManager.md) API:
 - [Add custom keyboard shortcuts](#adding-a-custom-keyboard-shortcut)